ga4gh/vrs/docs/source/terms_and_model.rst

   such behavior is not provided by the specification.
 * Alleles are equal only if the component fields are equal: at the same location and with the same state.
-* Alleles may have multiple related representations on the same Sequence type due to normalization differences.
+* Alleles MAY have multiple related representations on the same Sequence type due to normalization differences.
 * Implementations SHOULD normalize Alleles using :ref:`"justified" normalization <normalization>` whenever possible to facilitate